gradle/gradle/design-docs/ide-integration.md

 ## Reduce the default daemon maximum heap and permgen sizes

-Needs to be done in a backwards compatible way.
+Should be done in a backwards compatible way.

+## Tooling API client listens for changes to a tooling model

+Provide a subscription mechanism to allow a tooling API client to listen for changes to the model it is interested in.

+## Tooling API client receives test execution events

+Allow a tooling API client to be notified as tests are executed

 ## Support interactive builds from the command-line